ShivangiAgarwal12/Reinforcement-Learning/README.md

 Reinforcement learning is primarily about finding the value function and the policy which is optimal for a given environment.
 Based on the tutorial the desired environment can be created and only the policy can be deployed on real-world devices.

 ## Authors

-Primary contributor - Shivangi Agarwal.
+Contributors - Shivangi Agarwal and Sandeep Banik.

 See also the list of [contributors] (https://github.com/ShivangiAgarwal12/Reinforcement-Learning/graphs/contributors) who participated in this project.